 - New York City flooding exposes failing infrastructure

 - Florida condo collapse highlights concerns over stability of coastal buildings impacted by effects of climate change

-- Dam disaster in India: Over 200 construction workers and villagers trapped or dead
+- Flood disaster in India: Over 200 construction workers and villagers trapped or dead